Policy Advocacy

 Ban on Pride Flags

-This bill is a second attempt to ban 2SLGBTQIA+ pride flags.
+This is the state's second ban on 2SLGBTQIA+ pride flags.
 In 2024, state lawmakers passed a bill that bans government buildings from flying unofficial flags.
-But the city of Boise promptly made the pride flag an official flag, and it’s flown the flag ever since.
-This new bill would close the loophole used by Boise, extend the ban to cover all government land and roads, and impose a fine of $2,000 per flag per day.
+But the city of Boise easily got around the law by making the pride flag an official flag.
+This new bill closes the loophole used by Boise, extends the ban to cover all government land and roads, and imposes a fine of $2,000 per flag per day.

 Bill Number: HB 822 | Outcome: TBD

-This bill would require adults to “out” transgender youth to their parents.
-Not only would it force adults to report youth for expressing interest in transitioning, but it would also force them to report youth for any behavior that falls outside rigid gender roles.
-The mandate would apply to health care providers and educational institutions.
+This bill will require health care professionals, child care providers, and educators to “out” transgender youth to their parents.
+Not only will it force these entities to report youth for expressing interest in transitioning, but it would also force them to report youth for any behavior that falls outside rigid gender roles.
 Those who fail to report could be sued by an aggrieved parent or investigated by the attorney general and fined up to $100,000.

-This bill would require government buildings and places of public accommodation to take “reasonable steps” to prevent transgender people from using restrooms and changing facilities that align with their gender identity.
-Those who encounter transgender people in restrooms could sue the government entity or business.
+This bill would have required government buildings and places of public accommodation to take “reasonable steps” to prevent transgender people from using restrooms and changing facilities that align with their gender identity.
+Those who encounter transgender people in restrooms would have been able to sue the government entity or business for $10,000.

 Overturning Marriage Equality

-This memorial is the Legislature’s second attempt to urge the U.S. Supreme Court to overturn its decision in Obergefell v.
+This memorial was the Legislature’s second attempt to urge the U.S. Supreme Court to overturn its decision in Obergefell v.
 Hodges.
 Such a ruling would destabilize families, create legal chaos, and undermine everyone’s rights to equal protection.
-Though the memorial would not carry the force of law, it would further normalize discrimination against 2SLGBTQ+ people.
+Though the memorial would not have carried the force of law, it would have further normalized discrimination against 2SLGBTQ+ people.

 Penalties for Hiring Undocumented Workers

-This bill would block all Idaho employers for hiring undocumented workers.
-Employers would have to use the federal E-Verify system to check employees’ immigration status, and those who don’t comply could lose their business.
-Such a policy would divide families and cripple Idaho’s economy.
-One report estimated that losing undocumented workers would cost the state 12.3 billion — an impact similar to the Great Recession.
+This bill would have blocked all Idaho employers from hiring undocumented workers.
+Employers would have had to use the federal E-Verify system to check employees’ immigration status, and those who didn't comply could have lost their business.
+Such a policy would have divided families and crippled Idaho’s economy.

 The next legislative session in Montana is in 2027.